Department of Defense police: Duties

-Off-duty carry

-On January 2, 2013 President Obama signed into law H.R.
-4310 which clarifies in section 1089 that DoD civilian police are qualified law enforcement officers and may legally carry concealed weapons across the nation.

 Requirements of potential DoD officers

 Actual recruitment requirements vary between service branches, agencies, and installations.
-There are, however, a few hiring requirements that are nearly universal among DoD Police services.
+There are, however, a few hiring requirements that are nearly universal among DoD police services.

 A major requirement of any potential DoD officer is to pass a medical exam.
 While there is not typically an uncorrected vision requirement, candidates must have normal color vision, depth perception, and sufficiently good corrected vision.

 For certain assignments DoD police officers are required to obtain and maintain a "Secret" security clearance.
 The background investigation must show the candidate to be free of substantial debt or foreign influence.
 Under the Lautenberg Amendment, DoD police officers cannot have any convictions for domestic violence.
 Law Enforcement Departments also require an interview with the candidate.

 Candidates can be required to take and pass a physical fitness test.
 This test could take the form of the same type of test that is issued to military members (as in the case of Department of the Army officers) or the so-called Illinois Agility Test, a type of obstacle course (as in the case of some Department of the Navy officers).
 Some installations require officers pass this test annually, something not typically required of local municipal police officers (though these officers are often required to take one in their respective academies).
 There is a great deal of protocol variance between installations on the issue of the physical fitness test.